cononinator/GeecDAQ/README.md

 There is also the code for the steering wheel display.
 The code used at the SEM 2024 exists in the file SEM Scripts.

+There is limited comments on scripts and some files do not work properly/require testing This could be improved and is recomended to fix for the next maintainer.